jsmootiv/jsmootiv.github.io/_posts/2017-05-03-arbitraging-usdt.md

   - usdt
   - tether
   - cryptocurrencies
+  - arbitrage
+  - trading
 ---

 On paper setting up an arbitrage using BTC and USDT seems like a good idea.
 But is it really?

-The other day I wrote about [why there was a price difference between USDT and USD]({% link _posts/2017-04-22-untethered.md %}) and how you could take advantage of this market inefficiency to make a 7% profit.
+The other day I wrote about [why there was a price difference between USDT and USD]({{ site.url }}{% post_url 2017-04-22-untethered %}) and how you could take advantage of this market inefficiency to make a 7% profit.

 Today we will explore this idea some more.